 BONUS section: Warren Buffett and long-dated options

 Imagine you are a pension fund manager who has to manage assets for a DB pension scheme.
 Your first concern is to be able to deliver the minimum guaranteed benefit, say 100, so you use part of your funds to buy a safe zero-coupon bond that will deliver 100 at maturity.
-The cost of the strategy is where is the relevant discount factor.
+The cost of the strategy is D\cdot 100 where D is the relevant discount factor.
 To boost returns you also want to have some exposure to the equity market, so you also use part of your capital to buy call options on some stock index on a rolling basis.

 This strategy, called a fiduciary call, might become problematic, as in a low-rates regime ZCBs become quite expensive, leaving little left for call options.
 A possible solution would be to exploit to put-call parity: